FawzyFathi01/.NET/C#/Delegates_Event/Events/README.md

-# Event and Observer Patterns in C#
+# Event, Observer Patterns and EventHandler in C#

 ## Event
 The Event in C# is a way to notify multiple subscribers about events that occur within an object.
 It leverages delegates and is integral to the .NET framework's event-driven programming model.